pedronachtigall/ToxCodAn/README.md

   -p boolean value, --signalp=boolean value
-                        Optional - turn on/off the signalP filtering step, use True to turn on or False to turn off [default=True] -c int, --cpu=int     Optional - number of threads to be used in each step [default=1]
+                        Optional - turn on/off the signalP filtering step, use True to turn on or False to turn off [default=True] -n path, --nontoxinannotation=path
+                        Optional - path to folder containing the protein DB and CodAn model to be used in the NonToxin Annotation pipeline [default=None]
+  -c int, --cpu=int     Optional - number of threads to be used in each step
+                        [default=1]
   -f int, --covprefilter=int